krkruk/arduino-robot-tutorial/docs/README.md

 Additionally:
 * 1x plastic 6mm airsoft BB
 * rubber strips to form a tyre (adhesive required).
-I used a window gasket/seal and cut it long enough (well, it's wheel circumference)
+I used a window gasket/seal for this purpose

 That's your bearing and a part of the rear axle.
 Some basic tools, glue and an electrical tape, and a few zip ties can be quite handy too.